James Outman Preview, Player Props: Dodgers vs. Brewers

 - Outman is hitting .257 with 14 doubles, three triples, 14 home runs and 48 walks.

-- Among the qualifying hitters in baseball, his batting average ranks 72nd, his on-base percentage ranks 27th, and he is 71st in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 72nd, his on-base percentage ranks 25th, and he is 73rd in the league in slugging.

-- Outman enters this game on a four-game hitting streak.
-In his last outings, he's hitting .250 with one homer.
+- Outman will look to extend his four-game hitting streak.
+He's batting .250 with one homer during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.